 The Felix Robertson Presidents Society is an exclusive society created during the Bicentennial Anniversary of the Nashville Academy of Medicine, to recognize the contributions and dedication of former presidents of the Nashville Academy of Medicine, the Tennessee Medical Association and the American Medical Association.
-This level may also be purchased by a family in honor of a member who served in one of these roles who has passed away.
+This level may also be purchased by a family in honor of a member who served in one of these roles.

 • Four tickets to the gala event on Saturday, October 2, 2021.